cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 ## Opportunities

+- It is a privilage to complete thesis work in a research lab
-- Some students are offered to have a seat in our laboratory
+- Some students are offered to have a seats in our laboratory during the study
-  - Students are selected based on various criteria (full-time study or publication desire)
+  - Selected is based on various criteria (full-time study or publication desire)
-- Working in the lab provides a unique mentoring service (e.g., weekly meetings)
+- Working in the lab provides a significant environment
+  - A unique mentoring service (e.g., weekly meetings)
+  - Being a part of a team containing selected students
+- We may offer 3, 6, or up to 12 months of full time paid work after graduation (If we have funding)
+  - This is only valid for those who published a paper in the lab
+  - You will most likely extend your thesis work during this period
 - Help find PhD position/internship/first job